jackmiller2708/Programming/Notes/OOP/Why Does OOP Dominate the Industry.md

-The answer is simple, the reptiloid alien race has conspired with the NSA (and the Russians) to torture us programmers to death… But seriously, [Java](https://betterprogramming.pub/modern-languages-suck-ad21cbc8a57c) is probably the answer.
+The answer is simple, the reptiloid alien race has conspired with the NSA (and the Russians) to torture us programmers to death… But seriously, Java is probably the answer.

-> [Java](https://betterprogramming.pub/modern-languages-suck-ad21cbc8a57c) is the most distressing thing to happen to computing since MS-DOS.
+> Java is the most distressing thing to happen to computing since MS-DOS. - Alan Kay, the inventor of object-oriented programming
->
-> - Alan Kay, the [inventor](http://www.cc.gatech.edu/fac/mark.guzdial/squeak/oopsla.html) of object-oriented programming

-## Java was Simple
+## Java was *SIMPLE*

 When it was first introduced in 1995, Java was a very simple programming language, compared to the alternatives.
 At that time, the barrier of entry for writing desktop applications was high.
 Developing desktop applications involved writing low-level win32 APIs in C, and developers also had to concern themselves with manual memory management.
 The other alternative was Visual Basic, but many probably didn’t want to lock themselves into the Microsoft ecosystem.